karakapengu/project-fantasy/README.md

 # Project: Fantasy (deprecated)
-_this project was abandon due to incompleted script_
+_this project was abandoned due to incompleted script_

 A visual novel made by Winterbliss Circle